Muscles in the Back

 Deep Muscles in the Back

-The multifidus lays deep in the muscles of the back, starting at the sacral bone, working its way up both sides of the spine, attaching to the spinous process of each vertebra.
-You can feel your spinous process if you run your hand along your spine as it is the bony projection of the back of each vertebra.
-The multifidus inserts into the spinous process of C2 (your second vertebra in the cervical spine).
+The multifidus lays deep in the back’s muscles, starting at the sacral bone, working its way up both sides of the spine, attaching to the spinous process of each vertebra.
+You can feel your spinous process if you run your hand along your spine as it is the bony projection of each vertebra’s back—the multifidus inserts into the spinous process of C2 (your second vertebra in the cervical spine).

 Injury to Muscles in the Back